, ,

 Black corn snake – This snake can be black or grey due to the lack of pigment erythrin.
 Its price is anywhere between $40 and $55, depending on the size.

 Corn snakes are not like other pets you can buy from the pet shop.
 You need to purchase all of their shelter needs, which cost about $160 in total.
-A complete set can be bought from the pet shop or online the same time you buy the terrarium and includes decorative plants, bedding, a thermometer, a heat bulb, water conditioner, a lamp fixture and a Habba hut.
+A complete set can be bought from the pet shop or online at the same time you buy the terrarium and includes decorative plants, bedding, a thermometer, a heat bulb, a water conditioner, a lamp fixture, and a Habba hut.

 Corn snake details

 These snakes grow between 20 and 70 inches, and females are slightly longer and thicker than males.
-They live in the wild for an average of 8 years, but in captivity they can exceed 20.
+They live in the wild for an average of 8 years, but in captivity, they can exceed 20.

 One reason why corn snakes are so popular is because of their extreme diversity in color and appearance.
 Breeders are constantly coming up with new variations and varieties (morphs) of color.

 The corn snake reaches sexual maturity at the age of 18-24 months.
-Before mating, snakes must be fed very well.
+Before mating, adult corn snakes must be fed very well.
 In November it is good to start the hibernation period, and the temperature in the terrarium should be gradually reduced, by 1 degree per day, until it reaches the value of 52 degrees.

-The corn snake needs a hiding place.
-Let your imagination run wild when arranging the nursery and choose the perfect hiding place.
-Bark, rotten logs, cardboard or plastic boxes, commercial decorations, anything can become a snake’s favorite hiding place.
-It is important for it to be snake-sized, to have enough space inside for it to curl up.
-The substrate in the carving also often offers a place to hide, so don’t be surprised if you don’t see your snake.
-However, if you want to purchase an artificial hiding area it would cost around $25.
+It needs to be snake-sized and to have enough space inside for it to curl up.
+A high-quality substrate in the carving also often offers a place to hide, so don’t be surprised if you don’t see your snake.
+However, if you want to purchase an artificial hiding area it may cost around $25.

-The corn snake is one of the few pet snakes that also need branches or wooden sticks to climb on.
-If you opt for the natural ones, make sure that they have not been treated with pesticides, that they are clean and disinfected.
 Leave them in the oven at 392 degrees Fahrenheit for 15 minutes, which should make them harmless to the snake’s health.
-The stick can be placed from one corner to another, diagonally to the container or in any other way, but it has to be easily approachable by the snake.
-Plastic plants can provide more richness to the environment but are not essential.
-So, you should budget around $15 for branches and décor.
+The stick can be placed from one corner to another, diagonally to the container, or in any other way, but it has to be easily approachable by the snake.

 You might also like our articles about the cost of a tarantula, iguana, or chameleon.

-As in many other cases, there are disputes over the ideal bedding.
-Newspaper or paper strips are the most accessible and also the cheapest.
-In addition, when moistened, they can be easily replaced.
-However, the lead in the newspaper is harmful to the snake’s eyes.
-Many specialists avoid this type of substrate.
 Pine fiber bedding or crushed pine bark is one of the most commonly used bedding.
 It is a good absorbent and dirty areas can be easily removed and replaced with clean bedding.
 Snakes can swallow this substrate and digestive problems can occur, but only if the granulation is very large.
 Cedar fiber bedding is totally forbidden.
-In pet shops you will find a special bedding for reptiles, which is not treated with pesticides or other chemicals.
+In local pet shops, you will find special bedding for reptiles, which is not treated with pesticides or other chemicals.
 The price of a bag of such a substrate can cost anywhere between $12 and $25 and would be enough for 4 to 6 weeks.

-Snakes drink water and sometimes need water to take a bath.
+Snakes drink water and sometimes need a water bowl to take a bath.
 A shallow bowl of water should always be present.
 Bowls for dogs or cats can be used for this purpose.
 During the shedding period, the snake enters the water to get rid of the skin more easily.
-It is also a good idea to spray the snake daily with a sprayer.
-Otherwise, once a week the fine spray of water ensures the right humidity.
-You can measure it with the help of a dual humidity gauge and thermometer that cost around $15.

 Feeding the corn snake is relatively easy.
-In the wild, corn snakes are strict carnivores that feed almost exclusively on warm-blooded prey, such as rodents and birds.
+In the wild, corn snakes are carnivores that feed almost exclusively on warm-blooded prey, such as rodents and birds.

 Corn snakes are among the toughest snake species in existence.
 In addition to being susceptible to the same disorders that can affect any snake (mites, parasites, respiratory infections such as pneumonia, prey bites, etc.), corn snakes can have shedding problems.
-In case any of these problems appear be prepared to spend anywhere between $45 and $110 for the first vet visit.

 It is important to mention that not all vets handle exotic animals and it may be hard to find one close to you.
 So, you should budget anywhere between $820 and $1,300 as emergency funds in case your snake gets sick.